rootCircle/codemark-cli/FIREBASE_SETUP.md

     - Go to the Firebase console: https://console.firebase.google.com/
     - Click on the **Add project** button.
     - Enter a name for your project and click on the **Continue** button.
-    - Select the Google Cloud Platform project to associate with your Firebase project, or create a new one.
-    - Select the location where you want to store your Firebase project data.
     - Click on the **Create project** button.
     - Once your project is created, click on the **Project settings** tab.
     - Click on the **Service accounts** tab.
     - Click on the **Generate new private key** button.
     - Click on the **Generate Key** button.
     - A file will be downloaded to your computer rename to `service-account-file.json`.
-    - Save the downloaded JSON file in the `firebase/res/` directory.
+    - Save the downloaded JSON file in the `./codemark/firebase/res/` directory.

 3. **Enable Firebase Authentication (with email and password):**
     - Go to the Firebase Console: Firebase Console.